forman/dectree/README.md

 or output assignments.
 An output variable is assigned one of the properties of its associated fuzzy set.

-Therefore the fuzzy set can be seen as a variable's data type defined in terms of the possible variable possible states, e.g. one of {HIGH, MIDDLE, LOW} or one of {FAST, SLOW}.
+Therefore the fuzzy set can be seen as a variable's data type defined in terms of the possible variable states, e.g. one of {HIGH, MIDDLE, LOW} or one of {FAST, SLOW}.
 Each property in the fuzzy set is a mapping from the variable's value (a floating point number of known range) to a fuzzy truth value (in the range of zero to one) which verifies the property.
 Logical expressions that combine these truth values translate as follows with *a* and *b* being fuzzy truth values: